jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [] Diagnosing the System for Organizations.
 Stafford Beer
 - [] Social Commitments in a Depersonalized World.
 Shane R. Thye
 - [] Dynamics: the Geometry of Behavior.
 Ralph Abraham
+- [] Computers as theatre.
+Brenda Laurel
+- [] Modern Operating Systems.
+Stuart Tanenbaum
+- [] Computer networks.
+Stuart Tanenbaum
+- [] Oryx and crake.
+Margaret Atwood
+- [] The selfish gene.Richard Dawkins
+- [] On the origin of species.
+Charles Darwin
+- [] the Dragon Book

 ### Books read